JuliaAI/Imbalance.jl/docs/src/examples/smotenc_churn_dataset/smotenc_churn_dataset.md

 ### After Oversampling

 At first glance, this seems really nontrivial since resampling will have to be performed before training the model on each fold during cross-validation.
-Thankfully, the `MLJBalancing` helps us avoid doing this manually by offering `BalancedModel` where we can wrap any `MLJ` classification model with an aribtrary number of `Imbalance.jl` resamplers in a pipeline that behaves like a single `MLJ` model.
+Thankfully, the `MLJBalancing` helps us avoid doing this manually by offering `BalancedModel` where we can wrap any `MLJ` classification model with an arbitrary number of `Imbalance.jl` resamplers in a pipeline that behaves like a single `MLJ` model.

 In this, we must construct the resampling model via it's `MLJ` interface then pass it along with the classification model to `BalancedModel`.